MouseLightPipeline/pipeline-api/README.md

 As a standalone service it requires node 7.10 or later.

 Outside of a container the service can be started in a number of ways
-* `start.sh` ensures that all migrations are up to date and launches the node process and sleeps
-* `bg_start.sh` ensures that all migrations are up to date and uses nohup to facilitate disconnecting from the session
+* `run.sh` ensures that all migrations are up to date and uses nohup to facilitate disconnecting from the session
 * `npm run start` or `npm run devel` for production or development mode (node debugger attachment and debug messages) without migration checks
+* `docker-entry.sh` ensures that all migrations are up to date and launches the node process and sleeps

+`run.sh` is useful for starting from an interactive session where you plan to disconnect.

-`start.sh` may be useful where nohup is not necessary and/or you want the script to stay alive.
+`docker-entry.sh` may be useful where nohup is not necessary and/or you want the script to stay alive.
 For example, this is used by the container where the sleep is required to keep the container active.

-`bg_start.sh` is useful for starting from an interactive session where you plan to disconnect.

 #### Container